-- Support the efforts of our locals to mobilize their members on critical post-secondary issues. - Provide locals with workshops for their activists on courses outlined in the FPSE Labour Relations and Public Advocacy Certificate, as well as workshops on issues important and specific to individual locals. - Support and encourage the work of FPSE activists who are prepared to mobilize their locals and communities around issues critical to postsecondary education. - Provide regular information updates to our locals on issues related to labour relations, post-secondary education, and the broader labour movement. - Work with FPSE Standing Committees to draft policy papers on emerging issues in post-secondary education and labour relations issues.
+- Support the efforts of our local faculty associations at the newly designated universities who are forced to respond to changes in their institutions governance structure, changes that may undermine true collegial governance and shift the balance of decision making towards unfair control by senior administrators. - Support the work of our locals to mobilize their members on critical postsecondary issues. - Provide locals with workshops for their activists on courses outlined in the FPSE Labour Relations and Public Advocacy Certificate, as well as workshops on issues important and specific to individual locals. - Support and encourage the work of FPSE activists who are prepared to mobilize their locals and communities around issues critical to postsecondary education. - Provide regular information updates to our locals on issues related to labour relations, post-secondary education, and the broader labour movement. - Work with FPSE Standing Committees to draft policy papers on emerging issues in post-secondary education and labour relations issues.